Introduction

 - Complete i18n toolkit — Not just a parser: includes CLDR plural rules, ICU conversion, and workflow helpers

-- Production-ready — Fully tested against CLDR 48 specification
+- Production-ready — Fully tested with native Intl.PluralRules

-- Runs everywhere — Node.js, browsers, edge runtimes, and build tools
+- Runs everywhere — Node.js, Bun, browsers, edge runtimes, and build tools

-- Lightweight — Zero dependencies, ~14KB gzipped, tree-shakeable to ~5KB
+- Lightweight — Zero dependencies, ~11KB gzipped, tree-shakeable to ~5KB

 Features